momentine/napkin/README.md

 ## User Interface (How Napkin Differs from Traditional Sticky Note Apps)

-- The application drops down like a napkin.
+- Drops down and is shaped like a rectangular napkin.
-- It can be hidden or locked.
+- Window can be hidden or locked.
 - Offers a transparent and customizable background.
 - Acts as a todo or reminder app as well.